As approved by FIA World Motor Sport Council on October 12th, 2018:

 Greater freedom to be afforded with the aerodynamics, setting this World Rally Car aside from many of its recent predecessors.
 These are the main modifications affecting the aerodynamics of the new cars.

 - Front bumper: it can protrude 60 mm more.
 Composite materials are now allowed, which should help in minimizing damages on rough terrains.

 - Rear spoiler/wing: it can be 50mm higher and 55mm wider, but the profile is fixed.

-It can overhang the car body by an extra 30 mm.
+It can overhang the car body by 50 mm (30mm longer than in 2016).
 No vertical fins allowed in the central part of the upper wing, only on both sides (minimal separation 1m).